lokalized/lokalized-java/README.md

   strings.getMissingKeys(Locale.forLanguageTag("en"), Locale.forLanguageTag("fr"));
 ```

+`getKeysForLocale(Locale)` and `getMissingKeys(Locale sourceLocale, Locale targetLocale)` are intentionally strict: inspected locales must be supported, and unsupported locales throw `IllegalArgumentException`.
+Use `getSupportedLocales()` first when you need to probe availability.

 ## Keying Strategy

 Ultimately, it is up to you and your team how best to name your localization keys.
 Lokalized does not impose key naming constraints.